IRRI SERVICE LABORATORIES

 The soil required must be air-dried, crushed and passed through a 0.177 mm sieve to remove stones, twigs, leaves, stems, and roots.
 Dried soil should be ground to a 0.177 mm size using Pascal grinder (see Facilities for Rent).
 Once the soil has been reduced to 0.177 mm particle size, it cannot be used for other analyses.

-Place the ground sample in a paper envelope and label with the following information:
+Place at least 1 g of the ground sample in a paper envelope and label with the following information:

 Sample identification and description